East Sussex Highways website

 Web Design BarkWeb

-Re-engaging with focus groups
+Re-engaging with Focus Groups

 Once the designs were internally agreed we then re-engaged with the task groups.
 Each focus group was shown the design and shown the Adobe XD work-flow of the report an issue functionality and information architecture.
 In effect they were demonstrated the suggested site without us having to build the site itself.